Call our Support team

 +1 925 529 8563

-When you first turn on The Replicator 2X, the startup script takes you through a few different processes — leveling your build plate, loading filament, and printing from an SD card.
+When you first turn on your MakerBot Replicator, the startup script takes you through a few different processes — leveling your build plate, loading filament, and printing from an SD card.
 You can use the LCD interface to do all of those things again, as well as use it for a number of other processes and settings changes.

-The following are descriptions of the MakerBot Replicator 2X onboard menus as of Replicator Firmware version 7.5.
+The following are descriptions of the onboard menus for your MakerBot Replicator as of Replicator Firmware version 7.5.

 To print an .x3g file from an SD card, just select Build from SD using the M button and use the up and down arrows to choose from the list of files you have on your SD card.
 Press M to start the print.
 Select Exit Menu to return to the main screen.